5 Ways Solicitors Make Websites Much More Client-Friendly

 Most websites only greet visitors on their Homepage.
 So this means that Google often bypasses that welcome.
 It makes sense to put another one on each service or product page for those people who are searching for a service rather than for your firm by name.

-The best approach is to write it to be relevant to the service or product on that page, because you now know that's what visitors are interested in.
+The best approach is to write it to be relevant to the service or product on that page, because you now know that's what these visitors are interested in.

 This is more than greeting people – it's confirming that they've arrived where they wanted to be.